CBSkarmory/AWGW/README.md

  - Multithreaded optimization

- - Cinematic 20fps

  ok I'm half joking but it actually has these

+ - Variable refresh rate from GridWorld default 3, to cinematic 20 (recommended), up to your monitor's refresh rate.

 # Coming Soon:

- - fps target: this will support 20,60,120,and 144 fps.
-A custom target will probably be supported as well.
-WARNING: if your computer can't handle it, it may lag more than before.
-Also this won't really help responsiveness or fluidity that much.

  - descriptions for new (custom added) units: I mean, you can kinda guess what they do at the moment, but I will release this.